 To get a better view of this ‘first mile’ from the farm to the palm oil mill, we’re running a pilot in Indonesia with Orbital Insight, a California-based tech company that specialises in geospatial analytics.

 This is using cell phone geolocation data to track the palm oil moving between individual farms and plantations that supply the mills in our supply chain.
-It’s a big step forward for traceability – and it’s been successful even in very remote areas.
+It’s a big step forward for traceability, especially in partnerships where supply chain actors opt into the use of the tools.

 Sharing the location of our suppliers

-Mapping and tracking is a great way to get to know our supply chain.
+Mapping and tracking are great ways to get to know our supply chain.
 And we believe we’ll make greater progress towards industry-wide transformation by sharing the information we have.

-We’ve shared a list of direct palm oil suppliers (PDF 283KB) (Opens in a new window), the names and locations of more than 1,600 mills (PDF 536KB) (Opens in a new window) ,and 180 palm oil facilities1 (PDF 247KB) (Opens in a new window) (such as refineries and oleochemical plants sourcing from many mills) that were declared by our direct suppliers.
+We’ve shared a list of direct palm oil suppliers (PDF 283KB), the names and locations of more than 1,600 mills (PDF 536KB) ,and 180 palm oil facilities (PDF 247KB)1 (such as refineries and oleochemical plants sourcing from many mills) that were declared by our direct suppliers.
 These form our ‘mill universe’ of our direct and extended supply chain.